medibloc/panacea-core/.gitbook/3-protocol-devs/1-dep-specs/2-data-deal.md

   - `DEAL_STATUS_ACTIVE`: The status when deal is active (`cur_num_data` < `max_num_data`).
   - `DEAL_STATUS_INACTIVE`: The status when deal is deactivated (when consumer deactivated the deal)
   - `DEAL_STATUS_COMPLETED`: The status when deal is completed (`max_num_data` of data is provided)
+- `consumer_service_endpoint`: The URL of a consumer service that can serve as consumer data storage.

 ### Create Data Deal